 \subsection{Theoretical Background}

-Bayesian statistics is a very useful tool in Cosmology to determine for instance the combination of model parameters that best describes the Universe.
-In this section we present the basics of Cosmology necessary to apply the Bayesian statistics.
-In our examples we will focus only on the background Universe --for the moment we avoid perturbations--, since the main purpose of this article is the applications of these techniques rather than the cosmology by itself.
-It should be clear, however, that the extension to consider perturbations is immediate, i.e. there is only an increment in the number of parameters, and the expressions turn out to be just a little more complicated.
+Bayesian statistics is a very useful tool in Cosmology to determine, for instance, the combination of model parameters that best describes the Universe.
+In this section, we present the basics of Cosmology and apply the Bayesian statistics to perform the parameter inference.
+In our examples, we will focus on the background Universe---and avoid perturbations---since the main purpose of this article is the application of these techniques rather than the cosmology by itself.
+It should be clear, however, that the extension to consider perturbations is immediate, i.e., there is only an increment in the number of parameters, and the expressions turn out to be just a little more complicated.